knifter/lib-TwoWireDevice/README.md

 # Introduction
-Arduino librabry to wrap TwoWire device classes.
+Arduino/ESP32 library to wrap TwoWire device classes.

 While writing several supoport libraries for I2C/TwoWire devices it became cumbersome to keep implementing the read/write functions and sorting out the byte order for each device.
 Also most libraries I found as an example all assumed that 'Wire' was going to be used as the only TwoWire bus.
 I wanted to be able to support several busses and several devices on each bus.
 On top of that each library was randomly reconfiguring io-pins, bus speeds etc which would make them conflict each other.
 My view on this is that a developer should first configure the bus, speed, pins etc and then instantiate devices on them.